veloxity343/inception/README.md

 ---

-## Introduction to Containerization
+## Introduction to Containerisation

 ### What are Containers?

 Containers are lightweight, portable, and self-sufficient units that package an application and all its dependencies (libraries, system tools, code, runtime, system libraries) into a single deployable unit.
-Think of containers as standardized shipping containers for software.
+Think of containers as standardised shipping containers for software.

 #### Key Benefits: